-- A complaint should be filed within thirty (180) days after the complainant becomes aware of the alleged violation.
-Complaints received later than thirty (180) days after the complainant became aware of the alleged violation will be dismissed as untimely.
+- A complaint should be filed within one hundred and eighty (180) days after the complainant becomes aware of the alleged violation.
+Complaints received later than one hundred and eighty (180) days after the complainant became aware of the alleged violation will be dismissed as untimely.

 - Upon receipt of the complaint, an investigation shall be conducted by the ADA Compliance Officer (or another University officer acting at the ADA Compliance Officer's request).
 These rules contemplate a prompt and informal, but thorough investigation which afford the complainant, the subject of the complaint, other interested persons, and their representatives, if any, an opportunity to submit documents and information relevant to the consideration of and resolution of the complaint.

 - A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the ADA Compliance Officer (or another University office acting at the ADA Compliance Officer's request) and a copy forwarded to the complainant no later than forty five (45) days after receipt of the complaint, unless the ADA Compliance Officer has good cause for an extension of time.